janhartigan/filepicker/README.markdown

 <img src="https://github.com/janhartigan/filepicker/raw/master/example/filepicker_example_empty.png" />

-Now if you run this code:
+It doesn't have to be a text input...it could be anything like a button or a div.
+If you run this code:

 <pre>
 $('#item_image').filePicker({